Understanding the Types of Surgery for Head Injury: What are the Options?

 Side view of young female surgeon tying her surgical mask, discussing the types of surgery for head injury with her colleagues

+Besides damage to the brain itself, certain head injuries can lead to severe complications that may have life-threatening effects.
 Some of these complications, such as infections, can be treated with medications.
 But some will demand emergency surgery.

 Conditions that require surgery after head injury include:

 • Hydrocephalus.
 This occurs when cerebrospinal fluid (CSF) accumulates in the ventricles (cavities in the brain that produce CSF).
-The accumulation of fluid causes the ventricles to swell, which puts pressure on the brain and leads to further damage.
+The accumulation of fluid causes the ventricles to swell, which puts pressure on the brain tissues and leads to further damage.

 • Skull fractures.
 These usually accompany penetrating brain injuries and can tear the protective covering on the brain.
 The tears can also allow bacteria and air into the brain, causing serious infections.